behemoth0132/Super-Mario-Arcade/README.md

 # HOW IT WORKS
 The technology used in this game includes a lot of Javascript, a decent amount of CSS and HTML.
-Below is an example of some of the code that will be
+Below is an example of some of the code that will be featured.
 ```
 let start = document.querySelector('.game-wrapper');
 let ex = 10;